-The number of units purchased in each option will depend on the value of the units on the business day they're purchased.
-This value, or unit price, represents a share of the underlying investments in the investment option(s).
-A change in the unit price reflects changes in the value of the underlying investments, the total of which determines the value of your account.
+The number of units purchased in each option will depend on the value of the units on the date they're purchased.
+This value, or unit price, is generally determined each business day, in line with how the investment option is performing.